DanWahlin/express-convention-routes/readme.md

 # Express Convention-Based Routes

+This package make changes to the original version of "Express Convention-Based Routes" by allowing the control of the root Url of the controller, and in this way, you can enable partial convention routes like "api/post" while let other parts of routing system independent of the convention routes.

+////////

 This package provides a simple way to define convention-based routes in a Node.js/Express application that are created based on a directory structure.

 What's a convention-based Express route?
 It's a route that is dynamically generated and associated with a "controller" function without having to explicitly code the route yourself (i.e. you don't write code such as app.use('/foo', router)). `express-convention-routes` creates routes automatically by parsing a convention-based folder structure such as the one below when the server first starts.